monokrome/evented-react/README.md

 ```

-...but only if you wrapped it in something like this:
+...but only if your root component (or any parent, really) provides `EventProvider`:

 ```javascript
 import { EventProvider } from 'evented-react'